Warworld Saga: Prelude

 Superman calms the mysterious Kryptonian down, and she reveals her name is Thao-La.
 Vulko explains the mysterious energy source of the fragment is called "Genesis".
 Superman realizes that Mongul is dead and there's a new Mongul around.
 Superman deals with an alien attack, and Steve Trevor arrives to get the Genesis.
 While talking to the Justice League, Earth and Atlantis is about to go to war, and Superman explains he must go to Warworld to free the slaves.
 Mongul's forces ambush Thao-La, but Lois Lane saves her.
-Thao-La kills Mongul's forces after the leader murders her closest friends for Mongul's honor and is about to kill Lois Lane when Superman arrives after taking the Genesis and preventing an upcoming war.
+Thao-La kills Mongul's forces after the leader murders her closest friends for Mongul's honor and is about to kill Lois when Superman arrives after taking the Genesis and preventing an upcoming war.
 Jon Kent and Thao-La battle, while Lois tells Superman that Mongul has her entire race captive.
 Superman calms Thao-La down and convinces her to earn his trust promising her to save her people.
 Relieved, she broke her chain causing Mongul to activate the orphan box to kill her.
 However, Superman prevents her death and threatens Mongul by tossing the damaged Orphan box at his face, leaving him intrigued.
-While Thao-La is in a coma for recovery, The Justice League arrive and tells Superman that they cannot go to Warworld because Earth needs to be protected.
+While Thao-La is in a coma for recovery, the Justice League arrive and tells Superman that they cannot go to Warworld because Earth needs to be protected.
 As a result of the political tensions among the entire world, the League decides to resign Superman from the team.
 Batman tells Superman that his power levels are dropping, but Superman promises he will be okay.
-After the consoles Jon and Lois, Superman goes with his team (Apollo, Midnighter, Enchantress, Manchester Black, Guardian, and Lightray) to confront Mongul.
+After he consoles Jon and Lois, Superman goes with his team (Apollo, Midnighter, Enchantress, Manchester Black, Guardian, and Lightray (Lia Nelson) to confront Mongul.